10 amazing destinations in South Africa not to miss

 If you want a more indulgent experience, stay just outside of Clarens at Omega Mountain Lodge.
 The private little self-contained units open out onto a beautiful mountain view, not to mention your own jacuzzi!

 Clarens also has a craft beer festival in February every year.
 So, grab yourself a room and enjoy country living at its finest in this friendly and arty town.
 This is one of the most romantic places in South Africa, and I’d go back in a heartbeat.
-Every time I visit with my husband we have an amazing time and leave with full stomachs and happy hearts.
+Every time we visit, we have a fantastic time and leave with full stomachs and happy hearts.
 Don’t forget your camera!

 Pilanesberg National Park